How to Make Money Public Speaking: 9 Steps To Earn $10,000+

 4. Practice Your Speech

-We’ve found the difference between most keynote and aspiring speakers is how they practice their talks.
+We’ve found the difference between most keynote speakers vs aspiring speakers is how they practice their talks.
 For example, Jamie Fox is the highest-paid comedian on the planet, and there’s a reason for that.
 He once told an interviewer he practices two years before giving his paid bit to any audience.

 While most beginners practice their speeches all the way through, several times, keynote speakers practice their talk in sections based on audience emotion.
 That’s because individuals with speaking careers often realize that practicing your talk based on emotional sections enables you to serve your audience as much as possible.